 Number Objective Response 1 Establish and enhance the identity of the approaches to the Central National Area as roads of national significance and, where relevant, as frontage roads for buildings which enhance the National Capital function and as corridors for a possible future inter-town public transport system.
 Constitution Avenue falls within the Central National Area.
 The proposed works include buildings along Constitution Avenue that contribute to National Capital functions, and maintain this Avenue's importance as a current and future inter-town transit corridor.
 2 Ensure that works within the road reservations are carried out to the highest standards, by maintaining and enhancing landscaping, and by facilitating the flow of traffic as far as possible.
-All off-site works will be undertaken to the highest standards, where practicable maintain and enhancing landscaping (As set out in the landscape design proposals submitted with this application), and will facilitate traffic flows as far practicable during construction.
+Off-site works comprising a water supply line are proposed for this application in Constitution Avenue, however these works will not alter the function or design or Constitution Avenue.
 3 Reinforce and, where possible, express the integrity of the Griffin Plan's visual structure by strengthening the geometry and form of main avenues, vistas and public spaces.
-The proposed development reinforces the integrity of the Griffin Plan through the siting and configuration of buildings, by framing Constitution Avenue and enhancing its grand boulevard character.
+The proposed development reinforces the integrity of the Griffin Plan through the siting and configuration of the proposed building, by framing ANZAC Parade and enhancing its formal character and symmetry.
 4 Improve the urban design and streetscape qualities of the Main Avenues as approaches to the Central National Area.
-The proposed development will enhance the streetscape design and urban design quality along Constitution Avenue by activating this frontage.
+The proposed development will enhance the streetscape design and urban design quality along Constitution Avenue by providing a strong corner to Constitution Avenue at its junction with ANZAC Parade.